top of page

 Creative Best Practices for Engaging Canvases

 Think of it as telling a tiny, compelling story in that 3-to-8-second window.
-You don't need a whole plot, but your visual should set a distinct mood that perfectly matches the track's vibe.
-Also, don't forget that the Spotify player controls will cover the bottom of your video, so always keep the most important action in the center and upper parts of the screen.
+You don't need a narrative arc, but the visual should establish a clear mood that matches the tone of the track.
+Keep in mind that Spotify's player controls overlay the bottom portion of the screen, so place your most important visual elements in the center or upper half of the frame.

 Mastering the Art of the Loop

-Putting in the effort to make a solid Canvas really pays off.
-Artists who use them see up to a 20% jump in track shares and about a 10% longer average listening time.
+A well-crafted Canvas has a measurable impact on performance.
+Artists using Canvas see up to a 20% jump in track shares and about a 10% longer average listening time.
 That kind of engagement is huge in an ecosystem where Spotify's payouts have now surpassed €34 billion.

-One last piece of advice: as tempting as it might be, stay away from showing lyrics or lip-syncing in your Canvas.
-Because the loop isn't synced to the audio, it just ends up looking disconnected and unprofessional.
-Let the visuals do the talking on their own—it’ll even help your playlist performance.
+One practical tip: avoid displaying lyrics or lip-syncing in your Canvas.
+Because the loop isn't synchronized to the audio playback position, any text or mouth movement will quickly fall out of sync and look unpolished.
+Let the visuals carry the mood independently—this approach also tends to support better playlist performance.
 For more on that, check out our guide on Spotify playlist SEO.

 How to Upload and Manage Your Canvas

-Got your video file ready and confirmed it meets all the technical specs?
-Awesome.
-Now it’s time to upload it.
-The whole process is handled right inside your Spotify for Artists account, which is great because it gives you direct control over your track’s visual vibe.
+Once your video file is ready and confirmed against the Spotify Canvas specs, uploading is straightforward.
+The entire process takes place inside your Spotify for Artists account, which is great because it gives you direct control over your track’s visual vibe.

 This handy infographic lays out the simple, three-step journey to getting your Canvas published.